 - Blood tests for diabetes, high cholesterol, and triglyceride levels

-- Blood tests to look for a clotting or blood thickening (hyperviscosity) problem (in patients under age 40)
+- Blood tests to look for a clotting or blood thickening (hyperviscosity) problem (in people under age 40 years)

 Many people will regain vision, even without treatment.
 However, vision rarely returns to normal.
 There is no way to reverse or open the blockage.

 You may need treatment to prevent another blockage from forming in the same or the other eye.

 - It's important to manage diabetes, high blood pressure, and high cholesterol levels.

 - Some people may need to take aspirin or other blood thinners.

 Treatment for the complications of retinal vein occlusion may include:

 - Focal laser treatment, if macular edema is present.

 - Injections of anti-vascular endothelial growth factor (anti-VEGF) drugs into the eye.
 These drugs may block the growth of new blood vessels that can cause glaucoma.

 - Laser treatment to prevent the growth of new, abnormal blood vessels that leads to glaucoma.